Minnetonka lands Class 2A's top seed in boys hockey state tournament

 His Skippers had edged Chanhassen 2-1 in overtime, the latest in a season filled with high-profile games.
 Walt Whitman once said, "If you done it, it ain't bragging."
 So Goldsworthy wasn't shy about Minnetonka's bona fides.

 "We've played in five or six games this year where going in it was No. 1 versus No. 2, and we've been on the winning end of that every time," he said.
 "We've earned the No. 1 seed and the top ranking.
 People have to respect that we've shown up against everybody.
-I think this team deserves a little more credit for what's it been doing."
+I think this team deserves a little more credit for what it's been doing."

-Minnetonka has bested five of the remaining Class 2A teams a total of six times, including the Pioneers, No. 3 Edina, No. 4 Andover and No. 5 Lakeville South.
+Minnetonka has bested five of the teams in Class 2A field a total of six times.
+That list: the Pioneers, No. 3 seed Edina (twice), No. 4 Andover, No. 5 Lakeville South and Moorhead.

 Thursday's quarterfinals start at 11 a.m. with No. 2 Maple Grove and Cretin-Derham Hall, then Edina vs. Moorhead.
 In the day's final game, defending champion Andover faces Lakeville South.